theRealAph/ScopeLocals/README.md

 terms of creating the maps and the memory they occupy.

 Instead of hundreds of platform threads you have millions of virtual threads.
-Because virtual threads are still threads, it is legitimate to for a virtual thread to carry thread-local variables.
 However, a different model of context is desirable when programming with virtual threads.

 Two problems arise from thread local variables on virtual threads: